WA6YDQ/dbasic/Readme.txt

 Dartmouth used <> as not equal.
 This version also uses <> as well as != for a not equal comparison.

+--- Usage Notes ---

+You may get slightly differing results when calculating defined functions vs calculating directly.
+I believe this is due to using floating point and the resolution of the current c library.
+More investigation is needed.